tldr-pages/tldr-pages-test-harness/CONTRIBUTING.md

 ### Makefile

 If you're familiar with Node.js development, you may be aware of [`package.json` scripts](https://docs.npmjs.com/cli/v9/using-npm/scripts).
-A Makefile can be used for a similar purpose, but pre-installed on most Linux distributions and stack agnostic.
+A Makefile can be used for a similar purpose, but is stack agnostic and pre-installed on most Linux distributions.

 We use the Makefile to define any tasks or dependencies.